conor-b-abraham/FibMap/README.md

 | Tryptophan | TRP | CG CD1, NE1, CE2, CD2 |

 > **Table 2:** The default residue and atom names used to select the aromatic rings that could participate in a pi stacking interaction. *NOTE: Notice that the 5-membered ring (not the 6-membered ring) is used for Tryptophan.
 This follows the guidance of Zhao et al (2015) [[13]](#references).*

+### Water Bridges ###

+Water bridges are calculated by first calculating all water--water and water--protein hydrogen bonds.
+A graph network is set up using Scipy with protein atoms and water molecules and as nodes.
+Djikstra's algorithm [[14]](#references) is then used to identify protein sites connected by water bridges of an order less than a user defined cutoff (Default: 5).
+This approach to calculating water bridges around a protein follows that of Bridge2, a program developed by Ana-Nicoleta Bondar and Co. [[15,16]](#references) Please note that the tutorials have not yet been updated to include water bridges.

 ### Probabilities ###